CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.22 General Updates
+- Custom Volumes for initContainers and Sidecars
+  - This allows configmaps/secrets to be mounted to initContainers and sideCars
+    - customSideCarVolumes
+    - customInitVolumes

 ## 3.0.21 General Updates
 - Updated [Redis Configuration](#redis-configuration)
   - More context added for creating your own redis properties file